Online access to this book is restricted to the University of Kentucky community.

 Architecture, Lexington, Fayette County, Historic buildings, Kentucky

 Lancaster, Clay, "Ante Bellum Houses of the Bluegrass: The Development of Residential Architecture in Fayette County, Kentucky" (1961).
 Architecture.
-Book 3.
+3.